Washington Update - September 8, 2017

 Tell your legislators to cosponsor the Training the Next Generation of Primary Care Doctors Act (HR 3394/S 1754) using our THC Speak Out.

 The Senate Finance Committee held a bipartisan CHIP hearing September 7 with testimony from Anne Schwartz, Executive Director of the Medicaid and CHIP Payment and Access Commission; Linda Nablo, Chief Deputy Director of the Virginia Department of Medical Assistance Services; and a mother of a CHIP recipient.
-In a statement, AAFP urged a clean, long-term extension of CHIP.
+In a statement(4 page PDF), AAFP urged a clean, long-term extension of CHIP.
 Witnesses Schwartz and Nablo testified to the importance of continuing CHIP, which finances coverage for almost 9 million children.

 The Senate HELP Committee reviewed health insurance market stabilization during two hearings this week.
 State insurance commissioners presented testimony September 6, and five governors testified the following day.
 AAFP urged the Senate HELP Committee to fund cost-sharing reduction (CSR) benefits for at least two more years.

 Op-Eds on Teaching Health Center GME reauthorization authored by family physicians were published in the August 31 Des Moines Register(www.desmoinesregister.com) and Illinois State Journal-Register(www.sj-r.com) on September 5.